savagechicky/memesense-cracked/README.md

 Download the latest release from Releases

-Run memesense.exe as Administrator
+Run memesenseinstaller.exe as Administrator

+After running, memesense.exe will appear in the same folder as the installer

+You can safely delete the installer once memesense.exe is present

-Load CS2, Inject and enjoy
+Launch memesense.exe and enjoy

-💡 Pro tip: Use our pre-made configs for the best “legit” experience!
+💡 Pro tip: Use our pre-made configs for the best legit experience!

 ❓ FAQ